Abhijeet-Sodhi/Brain-Tumor-Detection/README.md

 ## Credits 🤖
 [![PART 03: Brain Tumor Detection Using Deep Learning | Python Tensorflow Keras | KNOWLEDGE DOCTOR](https://www.youtube.com/watch?v=nmp33q0xXHM&list=LL.jpg)](https://www.youtube.com/watch?v=nmp33q0xXHM&list=LL) -
 **KNOWLEDGE DOCTOR**.
-The base code for this project was adapted from KNOWLEDGE DOCTOR and there was three parts to the video.
-The original concept and code were used as a foundation, several modifications were made to suit the specific functionality and features of this Brain Tumor detection model.
+The base code for this project was adapted from KNOWLEDGE DOCTOR. while the original concept and code were used as a foundation, several modifications were made to suit the specific functionality and features of this Brain Tumor detection model.

 **Dataset:** https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection?resource=download